szilard/dataset-sizes-kdnuggets/README.md

 ### Size of datasets used for analytics

-With so much hype about "big data" and the industry pushing for "big data" analytical tools for everyone, the question arises how many people have big data and how many of them really need these tools (which are more complex and often more immature compared to the traditional tools for data analysis).
+With so much hype about "big data" and the industry pushing for "big data" analytical tools for everyone, the question arises how many people have big data (for analytics) and how many of them really need these tools (which are more complex and often more immature compared to the traditional tools for analytics).

-During the process of data analysis we typically start with some larger raw datasets, we transform, clean and prepare them for modeling (typically with SQL-like transformations), and then we use these refined and usually smaller datasets for modeling/machine learning.
+During the process of data analysis we typically start with some larger raw datasets, we transform/clean/prepare them for modeling (typically with SQL-like transformations), and then we use these refined and usually smaller datasets for modeling/machine learning.